ibm-cloud-architecture/refarch-privatecloud/ICPClusterFederation/Federating_ICP_clusters.md

 This is a guide for federating two or more ICP v2.1 clusters.

+The guide here also references the approach documented by at [Kubernetes Federation for on-premises clusters](https://github.com/ufcg-lsd/k8s-onpremise-federation)

 TBD - Some of the documentation sources on Kubernetes cluster federation makes a distinction that the clusters to be federated are on-premises as opposed to deployed in a public cloud.
 It would be good to document why that matters.

 The information in this guide is based on federating on-premises ICP clusters.
 ICP is running Kubernetes.
 The federation of ICP clusters is essentially the federation of Kubernetes clusters.